Haysto Logo

 Default (also: defaulted bill, defaulted payment)

-Electoral roll (or: electoral register)
+Electoral roll (or electoral register)

-If you’re on the register, or need to update your details, go to the register to vote on the GOV.UK website.
+If you’re not on the register, or need to update your details, go to the register to vote on the GOV.UK website.
 If you’re not sure whether or not you’re registered, get in touch with your local Electoral Registration Office if you live in England, Scotland or Wales, or the Electoral Office for Northern Ireland (EONI) if you live in Northern Ireland.

 Equity